 Bank Robber Pleads Guilty

-The case is being investigated by Special Agents of the FBI and Detectives with the Las Vegas Metropolitan Police Department, and prosecuted by Assistant United States Attorney Ray Gattinella.
+The case is being investigated by Federal Bureau of Investigation, the Fort Deposit Police Department, the Montgomery Police Department and the Montgomery County Sheriff's Office.
+This case is being prosecuted by Assistant United States Attorney Susan R. Redmond.

 Fax: (334) 223-7617